peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Deprecated.</b> Use EDecimal from PeterO.Numbers/com.upokecenter.numbers.

-Creates a decimal number from a string that represents a number.
+Creates a decimal number from a text string that represents a number.

 The format of the string generally consists of: